-Which city is cheaper, Airlie Beach or Alice Springs?
+Which place is cheaper, Airlie Beach or Alice Springs?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Alice Springs and Airlie Beach can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Alice Springs is a charming, friendly, and laid back town.
 This is a great small town that is just waiting to be explored.
 This is also a very beautiful destination which attracts plenty of visitors.
 It's also known for food, hiking, and shopping.